-As per the release, Guild Esports will be traded under the ticker symbol ‘GULDF’.
-Moreover, the organisation’s shares will continue to be traded on the London Stock Exchange.
+Guild Esports will be traded under the ticker symbol ‘GULDF’, the company announced in a release.
+The organisation’s shares will continue to be traded on the London Stock Exchange.

 Kal Hourd, Chief Executive of Guild, said: “Guild is thrilled to begin trading on the OTCQB Venture Market.
 The cross-trading of the ordinary shares from London will provide the Company with increased access to US institutional and retail investors and a broader shareholder base.
 US investors will now have the opportunity to share in the Company’s growth as the esports market gains momentum.”

 According to the release, trading in the United States will allow Guild Esports to reach more possible investors and extend its reach to North America.
 The organisation also noted in the release that trading in the United States will have no effect on existing shares trading on the London Stock Exchange.

 The OTCQB is a mid-tier OTC equity market that lists mostly early-stage and developing companies.